theodoreOnzGit/reactor-literature/htgr/main.typ

 This literature review is aimed at high temperature gas cooled reactor simulation, for both system code and high fidelity simulations.
 My aim is system codes first, and I wish to develop a Free and Open Source (FOSS) frameworks and software for this.
+Of course, CFD and multiphyiscs can come later and all be written in Rust, but this is quite important too.

 = Commercial and Proprietary System Codes